spree/spree/guides/content/integration/reporting.md

 * Attributes - All attributes of the current message.
 * Payload - The payload contains all message-specific details.
 For example, in the case of `order:new` it would contains order details.

-If you are viewing a message in the accepted queue that has errors present, you can retry the message by clicking on the "Rocket Ship" icon.
-You can also archive accepted messages by clicking on the "Filing" icon.
+If you are viewing a message in the accepted queue that has errors present, you can retry the message by clicking on the "Retry" icon.
+You can also archive accepted messages by clicking on the "Archive" icon.

 ![Message Icons](/images/integration/message_icons.jpg)